AleMorales9011/ForgeWare/src/01-Version Control Basics.md

 # Implementing a version control system with Git/Github

+After devs are added to the system now it's time to implement a `Version control` sytem.

-`Version control` creates a history of all changes made to your files.
+Version control creates a `history of all changes` made to your files.
 You can easily revert to previous versions if something goes wrong or you decide you prefer an older iteration.

-This is like having a safety net for your work.
+This is like having a `safety net` for your work.

 ## Methodology